xiyue084/myblog/content/en/Research/_index.md

 {{< column >}}

 **Influence Unraveled: Exploring the Impact of Influencer Marketing on User Disengagement**.
 Xiyue Wang, Mengxiao Zhu & Lin Liu.
-(Manuscript in preparation).
+Submitted to the *75th Annual Conference of the International Communication Association (ICA)*,  Denver, USA, 2025

 {{< endcolumn >}}